 The Company provides clear and highly useful information to individual shareholders and retail investors.
 Since information is disclosed to a large number of shareholders and investors, the primary means of disclosure is on the website.
 At the same time, the Company focuses on dialogue also by holding online conferences and briefings with live Q&A sessions mainly at head offices of securities companies in Japan.

 Regular briefings for overseas investors

-We provide live webcasts of earnings results briefings and the Annual General Meetings of Shareholders in English on our website.
-VOD of the briefings are also available on our website after completion of the briefings.
+The Company provides live webcasts of earnings results briefings in English on its website.
+The footage becomes available on the website after the briefings.

 - *The contents of this page are based on information contained in Corporate Governance Report which was revised on June 26, 2020.